ashim-roy/Quarkus-CleanArch-Uni/README.md

 NOTE: This Docker image was built for ARM64 architecture, thus if you are running on e.g. an M1 Mac, you need to instruct Docker to accept images built for a different platform by appending the flag `--platform linux/amd64` after `docker run` in the above command.

-Here is an overview of the relevant part of the schema:

-image::schema.png[Sakila database schema, width=500px]

 == Running the application in dev mode
 You can run your application in dev mode that enables live coding using: